ethyca/fides/clients/privacy-center/README.md

 ## Development

-To serve this application locally, first install your local dependencies by running
+To serve this application locally, first install your local dependencies by installing at the root `client` directory level:

+In `/clients`:

 ```bash
 npm install